-Here on our homepage, we’ve put together in-depth reviews of our favorite sprayers for general use.
+Here on our homepage, we’ve put together in-depth reviews of our best paint sprayer for each category.
 If you have a more specific need, like painting cars or working indoors, check out our specialized guides!
-There are links for all of those pages below.

 Our home page also features a helpful guide to deciding which type of paint sprayer (and which model specifically) to buy!
 You can find that just below our reviews.